ilg-physics-ucsb/physics6-manual/6AL/lab2.md

 The computer will adjust $a$, $b$, and $c$ to best fit the data provided.
 Let's start by understanding what $a$, $b$, and $c$.

-Equation 4 looks a lot like our kinematic equation for motion.
-Let's equate Equation 4 to the kinematic equation.
-We do this in Table 2 below.
+[Eq](#Eq-fit) looks a lot like our kinematic equation for motion.
+Let's equate [Eq](#Eq-fit) to the kinematic equation.
+We do this in  the table below.
 Each row starts by defining the variable.
 The next column has the symbol we use to represent the variable in the fit.
 The final column has the equivalent symbol used in the kinematic equation.

-:::Table
+:::Table eq
 | Variable Name | Fit Symbol | Kinematic Symbol |
 | -------- | -------- | -------- |
 | Time     | $x$     | $t$     |